BGG sequences with weak regularity and applications: Abstract framework

-We will see that $A^{\bs}$ defines a complex map from the BGG complexes to the twisted complexes which induces an isomorphism in cohomology.
-The explicit matrix form of some operators in this section will be given in an Appendix.
+We will see that \eqref {bgg-sequence} is a complex, that $A^{\bs}$ defines a morphism of complexes from \eqref{bgg-sequence} to the twisted complex, and that this induces an isomorphism in cohomology.
+The explicit matrix form of some operators in this section will be given in an appendix.

 Before presenting the proof, we consider the example of a diagram with two rows.
 This is the setting of \cite{arnold2021complexes}, but we do not assume any injectivity/surjectivity conditions.
 For $N=2$, we have $G^{i}=-T^{i}$.
 Therefore